bihealth/bih-cluster/bih-cluster/docs/overview/for-the-impatient.md

 - A place for data move data at the beginning of your project.
   By definition, every project has an end.
   **Your project data needs to leave the cluster at the end of the project.**
-- A collaborative resource with central administration managed by BIH HPC IT and supported via hpc-helpdesk@bihealth.de
+- A collaborative resource with central administration managed by BIH HPC IT and supported via hpc-helpdesk@bih-charite.de

 **IT IS NOT**